rand338/Fake-CP/README.md

 - If we send a 204 code, Android will thinks we have Internet access.
 - IF we send a 302 redirect with the URL of the captive portal, Android will notify that it is a captive portal.

-iPhone uses a Network Portal detection using the URL http://captive.apple.com/hotspot-detect.html.
+iPhone works similarly, but uses a Network Portal detection using the URL http://captive.apple.com/hotspot-detect.html

-We can implenet all those codes with Flask in this way:
+We can implenet all those codes with Python Flask in this way:

 ```python
 	@app.route('/generate_204')